 - 2013 Ten Principles for Building Healthy Places — Urban Land Institute

-- 2013 Active Design: Shaping the Sidewalk Experience — Urban Land Institute
+- 2013 Active Design: Shaping the Sidewalk Experience — City of New York

-- 2013 Active Design: Affordable Designs for Affordable Housing — Urban Land Institute
+- 2013 Active Design: Affordable Designs for Affordable Housing — City of New York/em>

 - 2012 14 Patterns of Biophilic Design — Terrapin Bright Green

 - 2009 BedZED seven years on — BioRegional Development Group

 The eco-label is awarded to products, tourism compan

 ies and educational facilities.
 It provides information on the environmental impact of consumer goods by their manufacture, use and disposal.
 The consumers and purchasers are informed about environmentally friendly product alternatives.
 The Ecolabel attracts manufacturers and retailers to develop and provide eco-friendly products.

 - BREEAM (BRE ENVIRONMENTAL ASSESSMENT METHOD) is an environmental assessment method and rating system for buildings that has been applied to projects all over the world.
 Launched in 1990 in the United Kingdom by the BRE building research organization, BREEAM uses a broad set of performance measures to evaluate the design, construction, and use of buildings.
 Though primarily applied to projects in the United Kingdom, the BREEAM process is flexible and

 can be adapted and applied internationally.